 Advanced Settings: Contains a link for the Conductor’s view of conference interface.
 This can be sent out to co-presenters and assistants who will also be conducting your call.
 This functionality includes everything you can do on the MaestroConference interface, including creating breakout groups, changing microphone states, and ending the call.

 Archive: Contains a list of all concluded conferences that have either been completed or canceled.

 Audio Cues: Short, pre-automated alert messages that announce the time, duration, and frequency of commonly used conference signals.

-Breakout groups: ranging from 1-20 participants, these are used to divide participants into smaller clusters for the purpose of creating more dynamic calls.
+Breakout groups: These are used to divide participants into smaller clusters for the purpose of creating more dynamic calls.

 Private Breakout: Breakout sessions which cannot be overheard in the main room - used to ensure privacy with topics concerning sensitive information, such as private coaching, processing a sale, or 1-on-1 side meetings.

 Call History: Contains information related to the call session such as recordings, and call reports.

 Call Report: Available after a conference is concluded, this contains details about call duration, details about the callers, PINs used, and caller notes.